The Tunnel Rats

 November 5th, 2019

-Officers and crew-served weapons’ crews often carried them.
+Officers and crew-served weapon crews often carried them.
 MPs, helicopter crews and grenadiers, too.
-For almost every American soldier who carried one in Vietnam, the pistol represented a “back-up” weapon.
+For almost every American soldier who carried one in Vietnam, the pistol represented a back-up gun.
 But not the “tunnel rats,” America’s subterranean warriors that would head underground in the jungles of Vietnam.
-They used their pistol as a primary weapon.
-No other firearm would be effective in their battleground below ground due to cramped spaces.
-The M1911 was the one pistol ready for action.

 Underground Nightmares